tychonievich/graphics/markdown/book/color.md

 Picking the exact wavelengths to emit is not as trivial as it may seem.

 - Creating materials and assemblages that emit a desired narrow band of photons is challenging, and the more narrow the wavelength band the more challenging the engineering.
-- There's an energy/quality trade-off: wavelengths that trigger the L cones much more strongly than the M cones require 10 to 100 times more power to produce because the L cones are not very sensitive in those wavelengths.
+- There's an energy/quality trade-off: wavelengths that trigger the L cones much more strongly than the M cones require 10 to 100 times more power to produce than other colors because the L cones are not very sensitive in those wavelengths.
-- Although the curve in the diagram may not look large, it includes the most perceptually important colors: the yellows, greens, and tans which help mammals distinguish between lush vegetation, dead vegetation, and flesh.

 ITU-R Recommendation BT.2020 defines the light emitters for a UHDTV to be single-wavelength emitters of 467nm (blue), 532nm (green), and 630nm (red).
 To the best of my knowledge, no current commodity hardware is capable of producing these wavelengths precisely.